 As a member of the Global Coalition to Counter ISIL, we work closely with the U.S. to provide intelligence and eliminate sources of funding and recruitment—in addition to the longstanding commitment to permit U.S. overflights of Egyptian airspace and expedited transit through the Suez Canal.

-Regionally, Egypt is working to resolve the pressing conflicts that have engulfed Syria, Libya and Yemen.
+Regionally, Egypt is working to resolve the pressing conflicts that have engulfed Syria, Libya and Yemen and Lebanon.
 In each case, Egypt is working with the U.S. and the international community to end hostilities, achieve political settlements and restore legitimate governance.

 • In Libya, Egypt plays a key role in the international community’s efforts to restore stability and establish a national unity government that can lead the effort to combat terrorism there.